 People sometimes ask me for writing workshop recommendations.

-Online workshops are no different than in-person ones, but I can recommend without reservation Odyssey Writing Workshop’s Online Classes.
+I can recommend without reservation Odyssey Writing Workshop’s Online Classes.

 I’ve taken quite a few: